brunopintos/brunopintos/README.md

 I specialize in React Native and React.js development and have worked on a variety of projects, ranging from small-scale applications to large-scale enterprise solutions.

 My experience includes managing development teams, training junior developers, and collaborating with cross-functional teams to deliver high-quality software solutions.
-In addition to my work experience, I hold a Bachelor's degree in Computer Science with a GPA of 89%.
+In addition to my work experience, I hold a Bachelor's degree in Computer Science and I am an MBA candidate.

 In my free time, I enjoy playing sports, including soccer, basketball, and tennis.
 I am always looking for new challenges and opportunities to learn and grow, and I am passionate about using technology to make a positive impact on the world.